-Low beam on - Light switch is turned downward.
-In this position, the low beam and tail light are switched on.
-High beam on - Light switch is turned upward.
+Low beam on - The light switch is turned downward.
+In this position, the low beam and the tail light are switched on.
+High beam on - The light switch is turned upwards.
 In this position, the high beam and the tail light are switched on.